Xtra-Computing/FedOV/README.md

 # FedOV

 This is source code for paper Towards Addressing Label Skews in One-shot Federated Learning.

-An example running script is in `run.sh`.
+An example running script of FedOV is in `run.sh`.

 | Parameter                      | Description                                 |
 | ----------------------------- | ---------------------------------------- |